telerik/winforms-docs/pdfviewer/features/navigation.md

 ---
 title: Navigation
-page_title: Navigation | UI for WinForms Documentation
+page_title: Navigation | RadPdfViewer
-description: Navigation
+description: You can use the PageUp, PageDown, GoToPage methods to navigate through the document.
 slug: winforms/pdfviewer/navigation
 tags: navigation
 published: True